 It’s interesting that Apple says the iPhone X is the future of smartphones, however, because many of its new features are already present on other handsets on the market.
 The X is not going to make waves in the same way the original iPhone did.

 But in terms of the future of iPhones… well, this is it.
-Anything that’s not the iPhone X now just looks dated and slathered in bezel.
+Anything that’s not the iPhone X now just looks dated and slathered in bezel, and Apple clearly agrees, as all of its 2018 handsets sport this design.
 The iPhone X is indeed the Apple handset of the future, and everything else it’s made is history.

 Should I buy it?